 * Director Nomination and Selection.
-The Committee will oversee the Nomination and Approval Procedure for Director candidates and shall recommend proposed candidates to the Board for election at each annual meeting of shareholders as well as candidates to fill vacant Board positions as such vacancies arises from time to time.
+The Committee will oversee the Nomination and Approval Process for Director Candidates and shall recommend proposed candidates to the Board for election at each annual meeting of shareholders as well as candidates to fill vacant Board positions as such vacancies arises from time to time.

 * Independence of Board Members.
 The Committee will consider and make appropriate recommendations to the full Board when questions of independence and/or actual or potential conflicts of interest arise with respect to existing Board members or potential candidates for election to the Board.

 * Reports and Recommendations.
 The Committee will report its activities and recommendations to the Board.

 * Annual Self-Evaluation.
 The Committee shall perform a review and self-evaluation, at least annually, of the performance of the Committee, including reviewing the compliance of the Committee with this charter.

 * Review of Charter.
 The Committee shall review the adequacy of the Committee’s charter annually and recommend to the Board any necessary or desirable changes.

 * Disclosure of Charter.
 The Committee shall publicly disclose the charter and any amendments to the charter on the Company’s website and/or as otherwise required by the Securities and Exchange Commission and the New York Stock Exchange.